mobilecoinfoundation/mcips/text/0043-block-metadata.md

 # Prior art
 [prior-art]: #prior-art

-The authors have not found any direct analogs for including network metadata in a blockchain.
+The author has not found any direct analogs for including network metadata in a blockchain.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions